MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Introduction

-Our work focus on DSP, where \emph{bidding optimization} happens.
-To conduct real-time bidding, two fundamental challenges need to be addressed.
-Firstly, RTB environment is higly dynamic.
-In \cite{zhang2014optimal,wang2017ladder,zhu2017optimized}, researchers make a strong assumption that the bidding process is stationary over time.
-However, the sequence of user queries (e.g., those incurring impressions, clicks, or conversions) is time-dependent and mostly unpredictable \cite{zhao2018deep}, where the outcome influences the next auction round.
-Traditional algorithms usually learn an independent predictor and conduct fixed optimization that amounts to a greedy strategy, which often does not lead to the optimal return \cite{cai2017real}.
-Agents with reinforcement learning (RL) address the aforementioned challenge to some extent \cite{zhao2018deep,jin2018real}.
-By learning from both the immediate feedback and the long-term reward, RL based methods are able to alleviate the instability.

-However, these methods are all limited to either revenue or ROI, which is only one part of the overall utility of the industry.
-In the problem of RTB, we posit that the utility is two-fold, as outlined: (i) the cumulative cost should be kept within the budget; (ii) the overall revenue should be maximized.
-In sum, the second challenge is that real-world RTB industry needs to consider \emph{multiple objectives}, which is not adequately addressed in the existing literature.
+Thus, our work focuses on DSP, where \emph{bidding optimization} happens.
+In real-time bidding, two fundamental challenges need to be addressed.
+Firstly, the RTB environment is highly dynamic.
+In~\cite{wang2017ladder,zhang2014optimal,zhu2017optimized}, researchers make a strong assumption that the bidding process is stationary over time.
+However, the sequence of user queries (e.g., incurring impressions, clicks, or conversions) is time-dependent and mostly unpredictable~\cite{zhao2018deep}, where the outcome influences the next auction round.
+Traditional algorithms usually learn an independent predictor and conduct fixed optimization that amounts to a greedy strategy, often not leading to the optimal return~\cite{cai2017real}.
+Agents with reinforcement learning (RL) address the aforementioned challenge to some extent~\cite{jin2018real,lu,zhao2018deep}.
+RL-based methods can alleviate the instability by learning from immediate feedback and long-term reward.
+However, these methods are limited to either \emph{Revenue} or \emph{ROI}, which is only one part of the overall utility.
+In the problem of RTB, we assume that the utility is two-fold, as outlined: (i) the cumulative cost should be kept within the budget; (ii) the overall revenue should be maximized.
+Therefore, the second challenge is that the real-world RTB industry needs to consider multiple objectives, which are not adequately addressed in the existing literature.